Understanding Direct Export

 5. Not Understanding Methods of Payment

 Whether you are paying your supplier or you are to be paid, make sure you understand the methods of payments available to you.
-A sale is not a sale until you’re paid and things can and will go wrong in between.
+A sale is not a sale until you’re paid and things can and will go wrong in between, not to mention the scams out there that you must be aware of.
 Letters of credit is one such method of payment that all international traders should know how to use.

 6. Not Doing Your Homework